-Students will work independently or as a group to develop a marketing and nutrition plan for a beef-centric product or recipe.
+Students will work as a group to develop a marketing and nutrition plan for a beef-centric product or recipe.

 6th through 12th grade students working in groups or as a classroom in New York State are eligible to participate.
 Pre-registration is required in the respective grade divisions.
 Multiple groups or classrooms from the same school may participate.
 FFA chapters, home school groups, and private schools are also eligible to participate.

 Middle School (6th – 8th Grade) & High School (9th – 12th Grade)

 Winners will be announced no later than February 6, 2019

 The marketing plans will be judged by a panel of beef producers and educators (see rubric for judging criteria).
 Prizes for this contest are generously awarded by the New York Beef Council.

 - Cash prizes per division include:

 - 2nd Place - $100